Why Choose REAL Language Practice

 Theoretical study and warm swimming pools are not enough.

-He needs to know how it feels to fight the river’s flow and battle the weight of water-laden clothing and cold.
+He needs to know how it feels to fight the river’s flow and battle the weight of water-laden clothing and cold, because that’s how he’ll be ready for anything.

 real language practice - wet and cold after canoeing